Pipeline-to-Power/decidim-module-ptp/decidim-budgets_booth/docs/ZIP_CODE_VOTING.md

 - name: New York City
   code: AREA
   scope_type: Area
   - name: Bronx
     code: AREA_BRONX
     scope_type: Area - Borough
     - name: West Bronx
       code: AREA_BRONX_WEST
       scope_type: Area - Neighborhood
       - name: 10465
         code: AREA_BRONX_WEST_10465
         scope_type: Area - Postal
   ```

 In the example above, we created a scope for New York City with the code AREA.
 Inside the AREA scope, we created a scope for the Bronx with the code AREA_BRONX.
 Inside the AREA_BRONX scope, we created a scope for the West Bronx with the code AREA_BRONX_WEST.
-Finally, inside the AREA_BRONX_WEST scope, we created a scope for the zip code 10465 with the code AREA_BRONX_WEST_10465.
+Finally, inside the AREA_BRONX_WEST scope, we created a scope for the ZIP code 10465 with the code AREA_BRONX_WEST_10465.